shreyabatra4/pytexas2023/README.md

 PyTexas would be a good conference for Microsoft to have a presence at in the future as the reach for a presentation would be to 100+ attendees, and there was space for education on Serverless technologies.
 Limited data showed that not a lot of Python developers at this event were Azure Functions users, but that they would be open to education.
 I hypothesize that smaller communities of language focused developers would be interested to learn more about Azure and due to presence from smaller organizations, it is possible that potential customers have a straightforward path to including Azure in their infrastructures.

 Some takeaways for the team include talking on decorators which helped us determine what principles of decorators make sense to Python developers when considering the v2 programming model.
-Several discussions also centered on development principles like writing clean code, security principles of open source repositories, and test driven development.
+Several discussions also centered on development principles like writing clean code, security principles of open-source repositories, and test driven development.
 These principles can likely be applied to improve the Python worker code base.

 ![](quotes.jpg)